Fertile Ground For Business Growth

 Dynamic Downtown Expansion

 Downtown Orlando, OUC’s largest commercial hub and central business zone, is undergoing a dramatic expansion that will transform the area into a world-class sports, education and entertainment destination.
-Anchored by an array of exciting developments, including the renovated Florida Citrus Bowl, the newly built Dr. Phillips Performing Arts Center, and the upcoming MLS soccer stadium, Amway entertainment complex, and “Creative Village,” Downtown Orlando will serve as an exciting epicenter of Orlando living.
+Anchored by an array of exciting developments, including Camping World Stadium, Dr. Phillips Performing Arts Center, INTER&Co Stadium, Kia Center, and the University of Central Florida's Downtown Campus, Downtown Orlando will serve as an exciting epicenter of Orlando living.

 Strong Labor Force